ronaldploeger/ContentSecurityPolicyFilter/README.md

-Java Content Security Policy Filter
+Content Security Policy Filter (Java)
 ===========================

 Adds the 'Content-Security-Policy' or 'Content-Security-Policy-Report-Only' Header to the response.